metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `chart` (Attributes) Chart defines the template of the v1.HelmChart that should be createdfor this HelmRelease. (see [below for nested schema](#nestedatt--spec--chart))
+- `chart` (Attributes) Chart defines the template of the v1.HelmChart that should be created for this HelmRelease. (see [below for nested schema](#nestedatt--spec--chart))
-- `chart_ref` (Attributes) ChartRef holds a reference to a source controller resource containing theHelm chart artifact. (see [below for nested schema](#nestedatt--spec--chart_ref))
+- `chart_ref` (Attributes) ChartRef holds a reference to a source controller resource containing the Helm chart artifact. (see [below for nested schema](#nestedatt--spec--chart_ref))
-- `depends_on` (Attributes List) DependsOn may contain a meta.NamespacedObjectReference slice withreferences to HelmRelease resources that must be ready before this HelmReleasecan be reconciled. (see [below for nested schema](#nestedatt--spec--depends_on))
+- `depends_on` (Attributes List) DependsOn may contain a meta.NamespacedObjectReference slice with references to HelmRelease resources that must be ready before this HelmRelease can be reconciled. (see [below for nested schema](#nestedatt--spec--depends_on))
-- `drift_detection` (Attributes) DriftDetection holds the configuration for detecting and handlingdifferences between the manifest in the Helm storage and the resourcescurrently existing in the cluster. (see [below for nested schema](#nestedatt--spec--drift_detection))
+- `drift_detection` (Attributes) DriftDetection holds the configuration for detecting and handling differences between the manifest in the Helm storage and the resources currently existing in the cluster. (see [below for nested schema](#nestedatt--spec--drift_detection))
 - `install` (Attributes) Install holds the configuration for Helm install actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--install))
-- `kube_config` (Attributes) KubeConfig for reconciling the HelmRelease on a remote cluster.When used in combination with HelmReleaseSpec.ServiceAccountName,forces the controller to act on behalf of that Service Account at thetarget cluster.If the --default-service-account flag is set, its value will be used asa controller level fallback for when HelmReleaseSpec.ServiceAccountNameis empty. (see [below for nested schema](#nestedatt--spec--kube_config))
+- `kube_config` (Attributes) KubeConfig for reconciling the HelmRelease on a remote cluster.
+When used in combination with HelmReleaseSpec.ServiceAccountName, forces the controller to act on behalf of that Service Account at the target cluster.
+If the --default-service-account flag is set, its value will be used as a controller level fallback for when HelmReleaseSpec.ServiceAccountName is empty. (see [below for nested schema](#nestedatt--spec--kube_config))
-- `max_history` (Number) MaxHistory is the number of revisions saved by Helm for this HelmRelease.Use '0' for an unlimited number of revisions; defaults to '5'.
+- `max_history` (Number) MaxHistory is the number of revisions saved by Helm for this HelmRelease.
+Use '0' for an unlimited number of revisions; defaults to '5'.
-- `persistent_client` (Boolean) PersistentClient tells the controller to use a persistent Kubernetesclient for this release.
-When enabled, the client will be reused for theduration of the reconciliation, instead of being created and destroyedfor each (step of a) Helm action.This can improve performance, but may cause issues with some Helm chartsthat for example do create Custom Resource Definitions during installationoutside Helm's CRD lifecycle hooks, which are then not observed to beavailable by e.g. post-install hooks.If not set, it defaults to true.
+- `persistent_client` (Boolean) PersistentClient tells the controller to use a persistent Kubernetes client for this release.
+When enabled, the client will be reused for the duration of the reconciliation, instead of being created and destroyed for each (step of a) Helm action.
+This can improve performance, but may cause issues with some Helm charts that for example do create Custom Resource Definitions during installation outside Helm's CRD lifecycle hooks, which are then not observed to be available by e.g. post-install hooks.
+If not set, it defaults to true.
-- `post_renderers` (Attributes List) PostRenderers holds an array of Helm PostRenderers, which will be applied in orderof their definition. (see [below for nested schema](#nestedatt--spec--post_renderers))
+- `post_renderers` (Attributes List) PostRenderers holds an array of Helm PostRenderers, which will be applied in order of their definition. (see [below for nested schema](#nestedatt--spec--post_renderers))
 - `release_name` (String) ReleaseName used for the Helm release.
-Defaults to a composition of'[TargetNamespace-]Name'.
+Defaults to a composition of '[TargetNamespace-]Name'.
 - `rollback` (Attributes) Rollback holds the configuration for Helm rollback actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--rollback))
-- `service_account_name` (String) The name of the Kubernetes service account to impersonatewhen reconciling this HelmRelease.
+- `service_account_name` (String) The name of the Kubernetes service account to impersonate when reconciling this HelmRelease.
-- `storage_namespace` (String) StorageNamespace used for the Helm storage.Defaults to the namespace of the HelmRelease.
+- `storage_namespace` (String) StorageNamespace used for the Helm storage.
+Defaults to the namespace of the HelmRelease.
-- `suspend` (Boolean) Suspend tells the controller to suspend reconciliation for this HelmRelease,it does not apply to already started reconciliations.
+- `suspend` (Boolean) Suspend tells the controller to suspend reconciliation for this HelmRelease, it does not apply to already started reconciliations.
 Defaults to false.
-- `target_namespace` (String) TargetNamespace to target when performing operations for the HelmRelease.Defaults to the namespace of the HelmRelease.
+- `target_namespace` (String) TargetNamespace to target when performing operations for the HelmRelease.
+Defaults to the namespace of the HelmRelease.
 - `test` (Attributes) Test holds the configuration for Helm test actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--test))
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobsfor hooks) during the performance of a Helm action.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm action.
 Defaults to '5m0s'.
 - `uninstall` (Attributes) Uninstall holds the configuration for Helm uninstall actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--uninstall))
 - `upgrade` (Attributes) Upgrade holds the configuration for Helm upgrade actions for this HelmRelease. (see [below for nested schema](#nestedatt--spec--upgrade))
 - `values` (Map of String) Values holds the values for this Helm release.
-- `values_from` (Attributes List) ValuesFrom holds references to resources containing Helm values for this HelmRelease,and information about how they should be merged. (see [below for nested schema](#nestedatt--spec--values_from))
+- `values_from` (Attributes List) ValuesFrom holds references to resources containing Helm values for this HelmRelease, and information about how they should be merged. (see [below for nested schema](#nestedatt--spec--values_from))

 <a id="nestedatt--spec--chart"></a>
 ### Nested Schema for `spec.chart`